Warmly spiced Gluten-Free Pumpkin Oatmeal Cookies: a tender and sweet one-bowl gluten-free cookie recipe with all the flavors of fall!

 - And (obviously) proudly profess a love for pumpkin on the internet

-Oh yeah, and I've also started my mornings with pumpkin bagels (Trader Joe's, of course!), dreamt of pumpkin ice cream, and made a pumpkin cake!!
+Oh yeah, and I've also started my mornings with pumpkin bagels (Trader Joe's, of course!), dreamt of pumpkin ice cream, eaten a few batches of Pumpkin Protein Balls, and made a pumpkin cake!!

 I think I need help. 😬